mrshadowtux/feldikey/README.md

 - A lot of custom character replacements in feldikey_send.sh
 - Validation inside all of the scripts to check if the user really entered correct values.
 If he didn't do this, he should get a usage list
 - Import quicktexts from other quicktext software for easy migration

+## Coding guidelines
+When working on a project with multiple people, it is important that everyone uses the same coding style.
+So here are the guidelines:

+- Use tabs for indenting, not spaces
+- In shell scripts always wrap variable names in {}.
+Example: ${content}
+- use meaningful variable names in English please.
+Only exception: ${i} in loops that do not use the variable inside for anything.

+Thank you very much!